lunar-vc/GEO-101-for-Developer-Tool-Startups/README.md

 ## 🤖 Interactive GEO Grader
 Test how well your site matches GEO best practices.

+Instructions:
-Instructions: Paste the site URL and the GEO Rubric into your favorite LLM
+1. Paste the site URL and the GEO Rubric into your favorite LLM
+2. This will provide an overview for the company
+3. If you are a interested in a specific section site/marketing content, documentation, or off platform activity, ask the LLM to zoom in on that and they'll offer more detail

 ### 🎯[Full GEO Rubric](FullGeoRubric.md)